DIDSR/cpr/README.md

 ![ccex3](https://user-images.githubusercontent.com/45103074/212100537-126d011c-7825-42b7-9a19-ed7474b0c606.png)
 *Figure 3.4: Preservation of color contrast between patches.
 The CCE values calculated based on the ΔE<sub>00</sub>, ΔE<sub>94</sub> , or ΔE<sub>76</sub> formulas.
 Each colored cross represents a patch-pair where the horizontal and vertical bars are colored separately according to the patch-pair.
 The percentage indicates patch-pairs that have CCE>1.*

+## Disclaimer
+About the Catalog of Regulatory Science Tools
+The enclosed tool is part of the [Catalog of Regulatory Science Tools](https://cdrh-rst.fda.gov/), which provides a peer-reviewed resource for stakeholders to use where standards and qualified Medical Device Development Tools (MDDTs) do not yet exist.
+These tools do not replace FDA-recognized standards or MDDTs.
+This catalog collates a variety of regulatory science tools that the FDA’s Center for Devices and Radiological Health’s (CDRH) Office of Science and Engineering Labs (OSEL) developed.
+These tools use the most innovative science to support medical device development and patient access to safe and effective medical devices.
+If you are considering using a tool from this catalog in your marketing submissions, note that these tools have not been qualified as [Medical Device Development Tools](https://www.fda.gov/medical-devices/medical-device-development-tools-mddt) and the FDA has not evaluated the suitability of these tools within any specific context of use.
+You may [request feedback or meetings for medical device submissions](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/requests-feedback-and-meetings-medical-device-submissions-q-submission-program) as part of the Q-Submission Program.

+For more information about the Catalog of Regulatory Science Tools, email RST_CDRH@fda.hhs.gov.

+## Tool Reference
+-	RST Reference Number: RST24MD01.01
+-	Date of Publication: 02/02/2023
+-	Recommended Citation: U.S. Food and Drug Administration.
+(2023).
+Color Performance Review Tool for Endoscopy Devices (RST24MD01.01). https://cdrh-rst.fda.gov/color-performance-review-tool-endoscopy-devices